sal4c3/yarg/README.md

 Welcome to YARG! aka Yet Another Rhythm Game.

-This rhythm game is incomplete, just something I cobbled together for a school project that involved using Javascript animations.
+This rhythm game is incomplete, just something I cobbled together for a school project that involved using Javascript more heavily.

 Credits for the song (Totemo Suteki na Rokugatsu Deshita, aka It was a very nice June by Eight) can be found in credits.txt.